lequeso/awesomeincu-2015/_posts/2013-11-17-what-we-learned-hour-of-code.md

 [The Learning Center at Linlee](http://www.tlc.fcps.net/)

 Following the success of the Hour of Code last week, we’re not sure we can wait for [Grace Hopper](http://www.engadget.com/2013/12/09/google-doodle-grace-hopper/) to have another birthday.
-If you’d like to bring the Awesome Inc U team to your K-12 school (or office/church/university, etc), [let us know](http://www.awesomeincu.com/info/).
+If you’d like to bring the We Love Pasta team to your K-12 school (or office/church/university, etc), [let us know](http://www.awesomeincu.com/info/).